attamatti/ABSL_OTF_GUI/README.txt

 The processes started by this script are nohupped and therefore a bit hard to kill manually.
 If you need to kill this after it has started running:

-1) run the the command: ps -uef | grep '/bin/sh'
+1) run the the command: ps -u

-2) get the PID of the running script from the output
+2) get the PID of the running script from the output it will be /bin/sh and have new_OTF.sh somewhere in the program name

 3) run the command: kill -9 <PID>